-But getting a second donation in a timely fashion is no easy task.
-You will need to execute these six steps quickly and effectively if you want to earn long-term support:
+But getting a second donation before too much time passes is no easy task.
+You will need to execute these six steps quickly and effectively if you want to earn long-term support.

 You don’t need us to lecture you on the importance of a timely and powerful thank you after every donation.

-But don’t give your donors time to wonder if you recieved their gift.
+But don’t give your donors time to wonder if you received their gift.
 Make sure they hear from you as soon as possible.
 It’s important to reach out, acknowledge a gift, and thank the donor within 48 hours.

-As always, let them know how their gift made a difference and reach out in more personal ways, like phone calls and handwritten notes when possible.
+Recognize donors by name and thank them for the specific dollar amount they gave.
+And as always, let them know how their gift made a difference and follow up in more personal ways, like phone calls and handwritten notes when possible.

 But unfortunately, many nonprofits step off the gas after that initial acknowledgment!

 A new donor welcome kit should thank donors again for their contribution with a conversational letter that welcomes them into your family.

 Include a brochure or newsletter to teach them a little more about your organization and the impact donors have on your goals.
 You can also use promotional items to help them feel closer to your organization.
 Branded refrigerator magnets, hats, and bumper stickers are universal and always an option in donor welcome kits.

+It shows them you really care about your mission as much as they do.
 It’s an expression of how much you value each donor and their efforts to make your work possible.

 Your welcome kit may not be the best place for another hard ask.
-But you should let donors know that there are always opportunities to support your cause.
+But you should let donors know there are always opportunities to support your cause.
 A more subtle ask in your welcome kit should focus on the donor and their impact on your organization.

 At this point in the relationship, you want to focus more on opening lines of communication than pushing for a second gift.

 Want to let your donors know that you actually care about them as an individual?
 Tell them you want to hear what they have to say!